meltano/handbook/src/_peopleops/benefits.md

 ## Compensation

+We pay competitively around the world in a combination of salary and equity.
-See our [compensation handbook page](/peopleops/compensation) for details on salary and equity.
+See our [compensation handbook page](/peopleops/compensation) for more details.

 ### 401k